 Valuation of securities - at each valuation point, a price tolerance check is run.
-A comparison is done between the prices per two different financial data vendors, namely, Bloomberg and Interactive Data Services.

 The following exceptions require further investigation:

 - Prices outside the stated tolerance levels: Price movements need to be justified to underlying support. - Stale prices: These need to be traced and agreed to support to ensure prices are not stale.
-Stale prices are escalated as per the pricing policy after being static for more than 7 days. - Zero prices: Prices for these securities need to be investigated and added if applicable. - >1% difference between Bloomberg and Interactive Data Services price: Both prices need to be supported to ensure they are correct.
-Support and justification needs to be provided in respect of the price selected.
+Stale prices are escalated as per the pricing policy after being static for more than 7 days. - Zero prices: Prices for these securities need to be investigated and added if applicable.